 Healthy Eyes: Dietary Considerations to Improve Your Vision

 A healthy, balanced diet is one of the most important foundations of good health, including vision.
 The relationship between nutrition and vision is widely known.
-Adjusting your diet to ensuring you are getting certain vitamins and nutrients could help you to maintain good eyesight throughout your life.
+Adjusting your diet to ensure you are getting certain vitamins and nutrients could help you to maintain good eyesight throughout your life.
 To help you understand what dietary changes can help, we’ve put together this guide explaining specific foods that you should consider in order to improve your vision.

 Which foods are essential to maintaining eye health?